Blosberg/GANGCO/README.md

 The code-base itself can handle a much broader range of activity (e.g. active remodelling enzymes that grab and move particles around; arbitrary interaction potentials between neighbouring particles of different species; non-uniform energetic landscape effects, etc.).
 These features are turned off by default, but can easily be reactivated.
 Another version of this simulation was also developped for adsorption/desorption on 2D surfaces (see below).

 This code was written for my doctoral dissertation and was not originally intended to be made public, however there are several outstanding applications I can think of for this work (see below), and if you would like to use this code for research purposes, please contact me, and I will try to be as helpful as possible.
 Depending on the relative significance of the code, or other input, I might just ask for a citation to [the corresponding paper]( https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.088301 ), an acknowledgement, or a chance to join in an active collaboration.
-Just get in touch, and I'm sure we can find some fair way to allocate appropriate credit for everyone's work.
+Please do get in touch, and I'm sure we can find some fair way to allocate appropriate credit for everyone's work.

 # Installation: